cnwalker/project-pell/plan.md

     - Other factories (?)

 # Why
+- What are the current largest problems on earth that space-based production could help address?

 - Satellite production is currently very expensive
     - How expensive?
     - What are the various components of cost?